mtyw/mtyw.github.io/src/index.md

    <a href="https://lynerlwl.github.io">Lyner Lim</a>, a PhD student under my co-supervision, has developed an improved U-Net algorithm.
 The algorithm applies Gaussian filtering on training data as an inductive bias to enhance the receptive sensitivity of convolutional feature learning in a U-Net.
 The objective is to perform a better semantic segmentation of liquid spray images in spray applications.
 The proposed Gaussian induction diffuses sharp edges into a regularised coarse edges at the contour boundaries.
 This maximizes the visibility of the contour boundary in the eyes of the receptive field of a convolutional feature extractor.
 Therefore, it allows the convolutional feature extractor in the U-Net to efficiently differentiate between the geometrical formation of the outward contour boundary and the inward contour boundary through a transitional pixel-level dissimilarity measure to confidently segment the detected contour into the correct class.
 The experimental results demonstrate the improved U-Net has outperformed the basic U-Net in segmenting the key droplets, an important requirement in spray applications.
    <br><br>
    Related Publications:<br>
-   [1] Semantic Liquid Spray Understanding with Computer-Generated Images, IEEE Access (Early Access), IEEE, 2024.<br>
+   [1] Semantic Liquid Spray Understanding with Computer-Generated Images, IEEE Access, IEEE, 2024.<br>
    [2] Performance Assessment of U-Net for Semantic Segmentation of Liquid Spray Images with Gaussian Blurring, ICOCO, IEEE, 2023.
 </p>
 </details>